-The NIHR Research Design Service provide advice on developing research applications including involving patients and the public and the James Lind Alliance has a step-by-step guide on involvement in research identification and priority setting.
+The NIHR Research Design Service provides advice on developing research applications, including involving patients and the public, and the James Lind Alliance has a step-by-step guide on involvement in research identification and priority setting.

 Applicants undertaking systematic reviews should note the commitment of NIHR to publication in the PROSPERO database.
 PROSPERO was developed by the NIHR’s Centre for Reviews and Dissemination (CRD), and is the first online facility to register systematic reviews for research about health and social care from all around the world.
 Access is completely free and open to the public.
 PROSPERO registration is a condition of NIHR funding for eligible systematic reviews.

 Section 10: Ethics / Regulatory Approvals